 Do we really need to use the html entity for em-dash?

-You don't generally need to use HTML character entities if your editor supports Unicode.
+You don't generally need to use HTML character entities if your HTML includes the meta tag <metacharset="utf-8"> and/or your editor supports Unicode.
 However, entities can be useful when:

 - Your keyboard does not support the character you need to type.
 For example, many keyboards do not have em-dash or the copyright symbol.